philipahNOV/maze-2025/RD-ball.md

 ### Initialization Phase

-When the system starts, the ball must be detected by YOLO within a predefined region:
+When the system starts, the ball must be detected by YOLO within a predefined region defined in `config.yaml` as `tracking.init_ball_region`:

 ```python
 if self.INIT_BALL_REGION[0][0] <= cx <= self.INIT_BALL_REGION[1][0] and ...